 If your domestic appliance breaks down, don't throw good money after bad by paying through the nose to get it mended when it has nearly reached the end of its life.
 It can cost the earth to pay for servicing and call-out charges and it can be quite a gamble (see my salutory story below).
 And, definitely, if the cost of the repair bill is likely to be more than 40 - 50 per cent of the cost of a new appliance, don't bother.

 I know this flies in the face of all those traditional admonitions to make do and mend, and recycling to keep things out of the rubbish tips, but just don't do it--it is a short-sighted fix, if indeed it is fixed at all!

 Life of a Kitchen Appliance:

-I recently called what I had thought was a reputable firm, Glotech, who have been supplying and servicing my appliances for about twenty years, to ask them to repair my Cannon cooker when the gas oven wouldn't light.
+Some time ago I called what I had thought was a reputable firm, who had been supplying and servicing my appliances for about twenty years, to ask them to repair my Cannon cooker when the gas oven wouldn't light.

-I had initially obtained estimates and Cannon (the manufacturers) quoted £134 for a call-out, whereas Glotech quoted £65.
-So naturally I asked Glotech to send round an engineer.
+I had initially obtained estimates and Cannon (the manufacturers) quoted £134 for a call-out, whereas this firm quoted £65.
+So naturally I asked them to send round an engineer.
 He tipped the stove on its side, fiddled around and diagnosed that it needed a new temperature control, a simple part which he said he would order from the manufacturers and then return to fix it.
-As he left, he asked me to pay £78, which came as a bit of surprise - rather slyly, Glotech had not added in the VAT when they gave their estimate.
+As he left, he asked me to pay £78, which came as a bit of surprise--rather slyly, the firm had not added in the VAT when they gave their estimate.
 I paid him and got a receipt.

 He duly returned a few days later with the temperature control, and even as he was entering the door, demanded that I pay him £84 for the call-out charge before he started work.
 I was somewhat saddened, bearing in mind that I was a trusted and long-established customer.
 He took the money but didn't give me a receipt then or ever.